-After picking up a Canon 5D or any DSLR you might notice there is no built in camera controls for shooting timelapse.
-Being new to timelapse photography this was quite a quandry.
+After picking up a Canon 5D or any DSLR you might notice there are no built-in camera controls for shooting timelapse.
+Being new to timelapse photography this was quite a quandary.
 So here is what I came up with.

 These techniques of course work with almost all the Canon DSLRs that I know of.
-Including the newer Canon 5Dmkiii, as well as the Rebel T series and the 60D and 7D.
+Including the newer Canon 5Dmkiii, as well as the Rebel T series, and the 60D and 7D.

 Here Is A List Of Shutter Remotes I Recommend